mrghafari/MomtazChem/replit.md

 ```
 Changelog:
+- June 24, 2025: Added show/hide password functionality to all login and authentication forms
+- June 24, 2025: Fixed admin and customer login systems with proper authentication
 - June 24, 2025: Updated customer dashboard with real-time metrics calculation
 - June 24, 2025: Implemented PDF export functionality for customer analytics and individual reports
 - June 24, 2025: Changed customer list to use Gregorian dates instead of Persian dates